WXYC/website/README.md

 <br/>

 <img width="1146" alt="image" src="https://github.com/haowens/website/assets/69762131/75c67f8a-f69b-4d54-934d-ce528c9c6964">
-<p>[the development of this site is brought to you by the easily accessible assortment of photos of adrianne lenker that live on my desktop]</p>
+<p>[the development of this site is brought to you by the easily accessible assortment of photos of Adrianne Lenker that live on my desktop]</p>

 <h3>Wishlist</h3>
 <ul>